TomD0wning/DataStructuresAndAlgorithms/TreesAndHeaps.md

 **Sibling** - Nodes in the tree that are children of the same parent.

-**Subtree** - A set of nodes and edges comprised of a parent and all the descendants of thst point
+**Subtree** - A set of nodes and edges comprised of a parent and all the descendants of that point

 **Leaf Node** - A node that has no children